devopness/devopness/docs/daemons/add-daemon.md

 1. Click `View` in the `Daemons` card to see a list of existing `Daemons`
 1. On the upper-right corner of the list, click `ADD DAEMON`
 1. Follow the prompts then click `CONFIRM`
+1. In the `Daemon` details view, the recently created `Daemon` details can be seen